YaoSiqi2003/YaoSiqi2003.github.io/_pages/about.md

 ## News

+- 2024.04: I will serve on the PC of [NSDI'25](https://www.usenix.org/conference/nsdi25).
+Please consider submitting.
-- [2023/12] I joined CUHK-SZ as an Assistant Professor.
+- 2023.12: I joined CUHK-SZ as an Assistant Professor.